ThatTanishqTak/Trident/README.md

 ### Editor Viewport
 - Real-time scene rendering with a framebuffer-based viewport
 - ImGui integration for UI controls and tools
-- Support for an entity system (planned)
+- Minimal entity component system with `TagComponent` and `TransformComponent`

 ### Rendering System
 - OpenGL 4.3 core profile